-As able, the Department provides career progression opportunities for staff and skill training, depending on budgetary constraints.
-Employee titles are reviewed to ensure they encompass staff's current skill set and experience.
+As able, the Department provides career progression opportunities for staff and skill training, including leadership training, depending on budgetary constraints.
+Employee titles and position descriptions are reviewed to ensure they encompass staff's current skill set and experience.
 Strong performers are also promoted and compensated as the budget allows.